 Deposits are always refunded at the end of any given season and are returned to the card/account by which you paid.
 No deposits are held on file so we encourage you to check your account/statement for any further clarification.
 If you have any questions regarding this, please send an email to firstname.lastname@example.org.

-For those applicants who have Signed up before registration opening or are re-applying for a following season, you are given priority status.
+For those applicants who have Opened an Account with Birthright Israel before registration opening or are re-applying for a following season, you are given priority status.
 This means that we will prioritize you and your friends on the trips that you have chosen.
 Registration will also open a few days earlier for you, allowing you to beat the rush.

 You will receive a welcome email which includes a login to your Personal Trip Profile (unless you have one already).
 Within your Personal Trip Profile, you will be able to invite friends you wish to travel with, upload a profile pic, edit your personal contact details, upload a copy of your passport and find information regarding your personal telephone interview.
 More info regarding registration